O1ahmad/ansible-role-fluentd/README.md

 - version of `fluentd` gem to install.
 Reference [here](https://rubygems.org/gems/fluentd) for a list of available versions. *ONLY* relevant when `install_type` is set to **gem**

 `package_url: <path-or-url-to-package>` (**default**: see `defaults/main.yml`)
 - address of a **Debian or RPM** package containing `td-agent` source and binaries.

 Note that the installation layout is determined by the package management systems.
 Consult Fluentd's official documentation for both [RPM](https://docs.fluentd.org/installation/install-by-rpm) and [Debian](https://docs.fluentd.org/installation/install-by-deb) installation details. *ONLY* relevant when `install_type` is set to **package**

 #### Config

 Configuration of `fluentd` is expressed within a single configuration file, *fluentd.conf or td-agent.conf (depending on install type)*.
 By default, the file is located in a designated config directory determined by the installation type though it's location can be customized by setting the environment variable `FLUENT_CONF` within the services execution environment to the desired location.

 The configuration file allows the user to control the input and output behavior of Fluentd by (1) selecting input and output plugins and (2) specifying the plugin parameters.
 It is required for Fluentd to operate properly.

 See `fluentd`'s official [configuration guide](https://docs.fluentd.org/configuration) for more details.

-_The following variable can be customized to manage the content of this configuration file:_
+_The following variable can be customized to manage the content of this configuration file and others to included by the **@include** directive:_

 `config: <list-of-plugin-settings-hashes>` **default**: {}